Skip to main content

 What This Book Teaches

-This book is the definitive practical guide to Spec-Driven Development (SDD) — the methodology that treats specifications as executable artifacts from which code, tests, and documentation are generated.
+This book is a practical guide to Spec-Driven Development (SDD) - the methodology that treats specifications as executable artifacts from which code, tests, and documentation can be derived.

 You will learn: